 The Geographical Indication Registry is cautious before granting a geographical indication tag to any product so as to prevent a situation of product generic idée i.e. a product getting generic making it no longer protected under the Act.
 For instance, protection cannot be given to Pashmina as it has become generic.
-Therefore, the registry have to be careful while granting protection and increasing the area of origin of the product as that would be detrimental to the existing GI holders and it can lead to lose of reputation of BASMATI in world market.
-The application of Madhya Pradesh was rejected so as to prevent a situation of making BASMATI rice a generic product that would amount to lose of market and reputation of BASMATI.
+Therefore, the registry has to be careful while granting protection, and increasing the area of origin of the product like that would be detrimental to the existing GI holders and it can lead to the loss of reputation of BASMATI in the world market.
+The application of Madhya Pradesh was rejected so as to prevent a situation of making BASMATI rice a generic product that would amount to a loss of market and reputation of BASMATI.